jwadin/ImgixBundle/README.md

 <!-- Absolute path with a web folder source -->
 <img src="{{ imgix('images/modules/logos_page/Octocat.png', width=200, height=166) }}" width="200" height="166"/>
 ```

+You should put the `enabled` and `domains[]` setting in your parameters to be able to enable imgix for different environments.

 License
 -------